xSylar7/hr-pro/README.md

 # Task

-In this task you'll be creating the HR system for a company.
-This company has two types of employees: normal employees and managers.
+In this task, you'll be creating the HR system for a company.
+This company has two types of employees: non-managerial employees and managers.

-The following example assume the current year is 2019.
+The following example assumes the current year is 2019.

 ```
 Welcome to HR Pro 2019